pactumjs/pactum/README.md

 ### Retry Mechanism

-Some API operations will take time & for such scenarios **pactum** allows us to add custom retry handlers that will wait for specific conditions to happen before attempting to make assertions on the response.
+Some API operations will take time & for such scenarios **pactum** allows us to add custom retry handlers that will wait for specific conditions to happen before attempting to make assertions on the response. (*Make sure to update test runners default timeout*)

 ```javascript
 await pactum